 Surface Synoptic Land Stations

-Observations cycle are defined as in OSCAR/Surface.
+Observation cycles are defined as in OSCAR/Surface.
 In general automatic surface synoptic land stations are expected to carry out hourly observations.
 Manned surface synoptic stations are expected to carry out three hourly observations.
 Following WIGOS Implementation Plan for the Evolution of Global Observing Systems (EGOS-IP) which promotes the global exchange of even sub-hourly data in support of relevant application areas WMO Members are encouraged to provide data at highest available temporal resolution.